hhru/api/docs_eng/university.md

 }
 ```

-> :warning: If you send the ID of a non-existent college, it will not return any information
+> :warning: If you send the ID of a non-existent university, it will not return any information

 The information for each university includes the following fields: